peterkhe1999/CheatSheet/OSEP/README.md

 +++ exited (status 1) +++
 ```

-In a real-world scenario, it is ideal to run this on the target machine if possible to ensure that the library calls correctly match the target's system and program configuration.
+It is ideal to run this on the target machine if possible to ensure that the library calls correctly match the target's system and program configuration.

-`geteuid` function is a good candidate because it seems to only be called once during the application run, which limits how frequently our code will be executed.
+To limit redundant shells, `geteuid` function is a good candidate because it seems to only be called once during the application run, which limits how frequently our code will be executed.

-=> limit redundant shells.

 It takes no parameters and returns the user's UID number.